pumukit/PuMuKIT-doc/MigrationGuide.md

 PuMuKIT Migration Guide
 =======================

-To do a migration there is two possibilities depending of your installation:
+To do a migration, there are two possibilities depending of your Pumukit installation.
+In some version is also necessary execute another especific steps after do the migration (you can see this changes in the migration guides)

 - Installation using git: